ebin326/4339-group-project/README.md

 This project has been developed over time by students in the CIS 4339 course.

 The current iteration is based on development done by:
+* Nhat Nguyen, Ebin Mathew, and Victoria Olivia Nunez in Spring 2024
 * Jeremy Griffith and Edwin Charly in Spring of 2023
 * Elliot Farmer Garcia, Agatha	Molski and Chris Blanco in Fall of 2022.